OPTIMA Study of ThermoDox® in primary liver cancer

 The OPTIMA study, launched in the second half of 2014, is a global, phase 3 clinical study designed to evaluate ThermoDox in combination with standardized RFA (sRFA ≥45) in primary liver cancer .
 The 2-arm, double-blind, placebo-controlled, randomized study will enroll approximately 550 patients at up to 75 sites in North America, Europe, China, and the Asia-Pacific region.
 The primary endpoint is overall survival (OS).
 The study is powered to demonstrate a 33% improvement in OS.

 The OPTIMA study design is based on sub-group analysis from the HEAT(Hepatocellular Carcinoma Study of RFA and ThermoDox®) study.
-The most recent analysis of this data shows a 2.1-year improvement in OS in patients with single lesions, 3-7 cm in size, that were treated with ThermoDox plus RFA ≥45 minutes vs RFA alone ≥45 minutes.
+The final analysis of this data shows a median 20-month improvement in OS in patients with single lesions, 3-7 cm in size, that were treated with ThermoDox plus RFA ≥45 minutes vs RFA alone ≥45 minutes.

-OVATION is a Phase I Study of the Safety & Biological Activity of Intraperitoneal GEN-1 (IL-12 Plasmid Formulated with PEG-PEI-Cholesterol Lipopolymer) Administered in Combination With Standard Neoadjuvant Chemotherapy in Patients Newly Diagnosed with Epithelial Ovarian, Fallopian Tube, or Primary Peritoneal Cancer.
-The primary endpoint is determination of a recommended phase II dose of GEN-1 in combination with standard neoadjuvant therapy.
-It has a standard 3+3 design with approximate 30% dose increments between successive cohorts of patients.
+OVATION was a Phase I Study of the Safety & Biological Activity of Intraperitoneal GEN-1 (IL-12 Plasmid Formulated with PEG-PEI-Cholesterol Lipopolymer) Administered in Combination With Standard Neoadjuvant Chemotherapy in Patients Newly Diagnosed with Epithelial Ovarian, Fallopian Tube, or Primary Peritoneal Cancer.
+The primary endpoint was determination of a recommended phase II dose of GEN-1 in combination with standard neoadjuvant therapy.
+It had a standard 3+3 design with approximate 30% dose increments between successive cohorts of patients.